 The Vice President for Marketing, Communications, and Advancement provides executive leadership in the areas of fund-raising; alumni, corporate and foundation relations; and for development, marketing and external relations.
 He/she recommends and administers University fund-raising policies; allocates and monitors advancement budgets; and hires, supervises and evaluates advancement staff.
 The Vice President for Marketing, Communications and Advancement directs activities aimed at securing private gifts and grants for the University, plans and coordinates a program of public relations, develops and executes an annual giving program, and designs and implements programs/activities that cultivate support of the professional, governmental, foundation, and business communities.
 This University official reports to the President and is responsible for the effective execution of the aforementioned duties.
 The Assistant Vice President for Development, Management of Telecommunications, the Director of Marketing and Public Relations, and Advancement.
-The Vice President for Marketing, Communications, and Advancement.
+The Vice President for Marketing, Communications, and Advancement is an at-will employee and, as such, serves at the pleasure of the President.